What are free-entry point conversations and how do they affect other open conversations?

 Utility conversation closes

-Business sends a Marketing message
+Business sends a marketing message

 Opens/charges Marketing